 Battle on the Rainbow Bridge

-The epic battle between Gandalf the Grey and the Balrog is, in fact, the echo of an older conflict between Surtr, the lord of Muspelheim, and Freyr, a god of the sun and rain.
+The epic battle between Gandalf the Grey and the Balrog is an echo of an older conflict between Surtr, the lord of Muspelheim, and Freyr, a god of the sun and rain.
 Both battles begin with the blast of a horn – the horns of Boromir and Heimdall respectively.
 Gandalf's battle takes place on the bridge of Khazad-dûm while Freyr's takes place on the Bifrost which was the rainbow bridge connecting Asgard to Middle-Earth.
 Both battles end with the bridge collapsing and the combatants falling into an abyss.
 In the end, Gandalf dies but is born again.
 In the older tale, the flames of Surtr's sword engulf the earth.
-But a new world is born anew from the ashes, setting the stage for the surviving gods to meet again.
+A new world is born from the ashes, setting the stage for the surviving gods to meet again.

-It is usually assumed that the Balrogs who inhabit the same Middle-Earth as Gandalf were born in the fires of the original dark enemy Morgoth.
-But when we read the accounts of Gandalf, and learn of the immense power of the Balrogs and the fear they inspired, we must consider the possibility that they are direct descendents of the ancient fire giants who destroyed the world at Ragnarök.
+It is usually assumed that the Balrogs who inhabit Middle-Earth were born in the fires of its original dark enemy Morgoth.
+But when we hear the tale of Gandalf, and learn of the intimidating power of the Balrogs, we must consider the possibility that they are direct descendents of the ancient fire giants who destroyed the world at Ragnarök.